briansinllaves/The-0xBrianSec-Library/Defense/Overview.md

 - **Make vendors prove their software is secure**.
 No trust without validation.
 - **Sandbox everything** and deploy layered monitoring—from host, to user, to network.

 ---

-_These strategies are field-proven.
-If it’s able to offend, we’ll use it to defend._
+“These approaches are proven in practice.
+If it secures the enterprise without added spend, it earns its place in our strategy.”*
 – 0xBrianSec